oroinc/documentation/user/back-office/sales/orders/control.rst

 Close an Order
 --------------

-.. important:: This operation is available only for orders with the status *Open*, *Cancelled*, and *Shipped*.
+.. important:: This operation is available only for orders with the status *Open* and *Cancelled*.

 After an order has been successfully delivered, canceled for some time, etc., and does not require any further actions from any party, you may wish to close it, thus indicating that all your obligations regarding the order are fulfilled.